IngeborgArdoe/training/foundation_english/exercise-09.md

 Add a shortcut (name "Requests") to the Navigation Pane that points to the "Open Requests"-table.
 Remember to define the security of the View Button first, so that the security is inherited by all its elements.
 Choose a suitable symbol (e.g. 1972).
 ![oppg9fig3.JPG](media/oppg9fig2.JPG)

 ####11.
-OPTIONAL: Male a rule "Set Closed Date and Canceled Date when State changed"
+OPTIONAL: Make a rule "Set Closed Date and Canceled Date when State changed"

 This rule should change Closed Date if State is set to "Closed" (and NULL otherwise) and Canceled Date if State is set to "Canceled" (and NULL otherwise).